 Glossary = mechanical v inflammatory

 Mechanical = Symptoms that change when you change position of do something differently.
 An example would be an ache when you are gardening that goes away when you stand up.

 Inflammatory = Symptoms caused by inflammation of the tissues.
 This is often more constant and is better when you are moving and worse when you rest.
 An example is sciatica where sleep is difficult as the ache worsens the more you keep still.

 2. Stiffness is a very common low back pain symptom

 Stiffness that goes on in the morning for an hour or more may be caused by a different problem than mechanical non-specific low back ache - it may a symptom of an inflammatory joint problem like ankylosing spondylitis and you need to tell your doctor.

 You may feel stiff and sore when you get up from a rest or in the mornings.
 Usually this stiffness eases quite quickly with gentle movement or just getting up and about.
 For many people the stiff area feels better after 10-15 minutes.

 3. Muscle spasm

 This spasm is your bodies attempt to 'splint' or protect a sore area.
 If you have a sudden injury or strain muscle spasm may be a good thing to start with as it reminds you to take it easy.
-After a day or two though this muscle spasm becomes a problem in its own right.
-The spasm can feel much worse than the original injury.
+After a day or two though this muscle spasm becomes a 29-Jul-2017an the original injury.

 - The muscle may feel very tense and solid when you touch it.